Have you ever written a thank you note to God? I haven’t.

 I offer thanksgiving for your many beautiful gifts.
 For family.
 Friends.
 My granddaughter (she gets a double mention).
 Thanks for the abundant spiritual blessings that are mine in Christ.

 I give thanks for you, and to you, and through you.

 Love your daughter,

 P.S.
 Have a Heavenly Thanksgiving!

 *Why not write your own thank you note to God this week?
 Or write a thank you note to God with your kids/grandkids?
 It might make your holiday more meaningful.
 This booklet with writing prompts can help you.

-Simply email me at firstname.lastname@example.org in the form below and request “Thank You Note to God Booklet” and I’ll send it to you.
+Simply email me at firstname.lastname@example.org and request the “Thank You Note to God Booklet,” and I’ll send it to you.